 Don’t wait until an emergency arises to figure out the emergency services available in your area.
 Check to see if there are assistive services now, and make sure these numbers are on speed dial.
 Most states offer captioned telephones as a complimentary service.
 Take the opportunity now to acquire one, if you need it.

 If you believe you are experiencing changes in your hearing or are leaving your hearing loss untreated, the time is now to get your hearing tested.
 Your hearing abilities are crucial to ensuring your safety and security.
 With a simple hearing test, we’ll identify if you need hearing aids to treat your hearing loss.
-Contact us at Fidelity Hearing Centers today.
+Contact us at Fidelity Hearing Center today.